 On this website one will find information about the Department of Oregon Marine Corps League and the Marine Corps League detachments located in Oregon.
 Please visit our About page for more information about the Marine Corps League and the Department of Oregon which will include purpose, history, associations, and activities.

 Always a Marine

 Once the title “U.S. Marine” has been earned, it is retained.
 There are no ex-Marines or former Marines.
 There are (1) active-duty Marines, (2) retired Marines, (3) Reserve Marines, and (4) Marine veterans.
 Nonetheless, once one has earned the title, he/she remains a Marine for life.”

-The most important benefits are those that occur at the Detachment level.
-The comradery that comes with associating with fellow Marines from all eras and various units.
-For the sense of accomplishment and achievement by partaking in Detachment endeavors such as the Young Marines, Toys for Tots, and other detachment community activities and projects as determined by the attachment, the Marine way.
+The most important benefits of membership in the Marine Corps League are those that occur at the detachment level.
+The comradery, friendships, and relationships that will come by with associating with fellow Marines from all eras and various units that live in your community.
+For the sense of accomplishment and achievement by partaking in detachment endeavors such as the Young Marines, Toys for Tots, and other detachment social events and activities as determined by the detachment members.
+The Marine way.
 Semper Fi!

 Membership in the Marine Corps League is open to all Honorably discharged or active duty Marines, FMF Corpsmen, and FMF Chaplains, and persons who are serving, or who have served in the United States Marine Corps reserve.
 Regardless of National Origin, Race, or Sex.